Happy Reading✨

 Something cracked inside me.
 Something deep and fragile that had taken years to build.

-I could still hear the words —
+I could still hear the words

 "Dull doll... not my type."

 Like shattered glass crunching beneath bare feet, they dug into every inch of me.
+I looked down at myself.

 The intricate red lehenga that had taken weeks to choose.
-The golden embroidery that told the story of my love — our story — in silken threads.
 The bangles on my wrist still jingled softly, unaware that the hands they adorned were shaking.
+The mehendi on my palms his name hidden in its curls.
+The sindoor that never got placed.

+My lips parted, but no sound came.
+I wasn't just heartbroken.
+I was humiliated.
 Violated in a way that had no fingerprints but left bruises all the same.

 Boring.